 Happy Valentine's Day.
-We are using this occasion to say something that needs saying: you deserve better than the systems you are currently tolerating.
+We're using this occasion to say something that needs saying.
+You deserve better than the systems you're currently tolerating.
 And you probably know it.

-The spreadsheet you have been meaning to replace for two years.
+The spreadsheet you've been meaning to replace for two years.
 The CRM that nobody on the team actually uses.
-The automation that sort of works except for those three edge cases you have been papering over with manual effort.
+The automation that sort of works except for those three edge cases you've been papering over with manual effort.
 The tool stack that made sense eighteen months ago and now creaks every time you try to do something new with it.

 Those systems are not assets.
-They are liabilities wearing the costume of familiarity.
+They're liabilities wearing the costume of familiarity.

 "Yeah, the CRM is a little confusing at first, you'll get used to it."
 That sentence is a red flag.
 Good systems don't require orientation speeches.

 If your team has developed unofficial workarounds for a system that was supposed to make things easier, the system has failed.
-You are doing the work the tool was supposed to do.
+You're doing the work the tool was supposed to do.

 If a basic question like "how many leads did we convert last month" requires someone to manually compile data from three places, your reporting infrastructure is broken.